raylabpro/docker-serviio/README.md

  - 64bit Platforms (x86_64, amd64, aarch64, arm64) will use OpenJDK 17.

 ## Container Changelog (dd.mm.yy)
+ - **15.08.2022** - Update alpine to 3.16.2.
+Replaced librtmp by native FFmpeg routines.
+Replaced own FFmpeg and Jasper builds by alpine packages, they are up to date and in a good shape.
  - **22.07.2022** - Update FFmpeg to 5.1
  - **19.07.2022** - Disable the Healthcheck to prevent continuous Disk Activity (#29).
 Update alpine to 3.16.1, Jasper to 3.0.6.
  - **12.07.2022** - Added missing dependencies for dcraw and FFmpeg.